ArisingSun/cardano-plutus_pioneer3/README.md

 is a secure key to allow ur local machine to connect to ur git hub account. u secure a private key and public key. to learn how to set it up look up more info on youtube. also do not use ctrl C to copy in the terminal as  that means something different.

+## Branch Developmet and commands

+branch devlopment is a way to develope the same code on a seperate sandbox so to speak in order to not ruin or bug up the main code that is already functional.

+Command list
+git branch: shows the number of branches as well as what branch you are on with * git checkout -b *insertbranchname* : breaks out of the current branch and creates a new one. git checkout *insertexistingbranchname* : switches to named branch.

+1. Open index.html in your browser.